 Given the title, it’s exceptionally well-written.
 You can learn a lot.

-So, for example, we like his straight-forward advice on using the active voice.
-Which is basically, use it as your default.
+So, for example, we like his straight-forward advice on to use the active voice as your default when you write.

 Try to keep most of your sentences to the structure Subject-Verb.
-That’s easy for readers to follow.
+You’ll be less likely to go astray.
+And readers will find it easier to follow along.
 The active voice sounds more certain and more clear.

 There’s no ambiguity with the active voice.

-This is particularly helpful advice when writing longer content like blogs.
+This is particularly helpful advice when you write longer content like blogs.
 It makes your writing more readable.
 If you use tools like Yoast SEO, it come with a series of SEO checks which flag when you use the passive voice too often.